 SECTOR: [PASS] AND is neither a technology nor financial Company, and therefore this methodology is applicable.

 LONG-TERM EPS GROWTH: [PASS] Companies must increase their EPS by at least 30% over a ten-year period and EPS must not have been negative for any year within the last 5 years.
 Companies with this type of growth tend to be financially secure and have proven themselves over time.
-AND's (corrected) EPS growth was 40% over the past 3 years, Acomo passes this test.
-(Though I don't have figures over the past 10 years.)
+AND's (corrected) EPS growth was 40% over the past 3 years, AND passes this test.

 Earnings Yield: [PASS] The Earnings/Price (inverse P/E) %, based on the lesser of the current Earnings Yield or the Yield using average earnings over the last 3 fiscal years, must be "acceptable", which this methodology states is greater than 6,5%.
 Stocks with higher earnings yields are more defensive by nature.
-AND's E/P of 7% (using the last 3 years Earnings) passes this test.
+AND's E/P of 8% (using last years Earnings) passes this test.

 Conclusion: AND is very small and has been growing.
-Last year's profit was partly non cash, but business is good this year.
-Not a stock for the Defensive Investor.
+2015's profit was partly non cash, but business was good in 2016 and the company now expects to sell in North America.
+Not a stock for the Defensive Investor, because of the company's small size and reliance on a limited number of clients.

 Comments, questions or E-mails welcome: email@example.com